hyperspy/hyperspy/doc/user_guide/io.rst

 HyperSpy (unlike TIA) can read data directly from the ``.ser`` files.
 However, by doing so, the information that is stored in the emi file is lost.
-Therefore strongly reccommend to load using the ``.emi`` file instead.
+Therefore strongly recommend to load using the ``.emi`` file instead.

 When reading an ``.emi`` file if there are several ``.ser`` files associated with it, all of them will be read and returned as a list.